publisha/publisha.github.io/pages/text2id.md

 [![Use show options](/images/2017/04/text2id/image3.png)](/images/2017/04/text2id/image3.png)

-After we choose ‘Show Import Options’ we can opt to remove the unwanted paragraph breaks between paragraphs.
+After we choose ‘Show Import Options’ we can opt to remove the unwanted paragraph breaks between paragraphs.[^3]

 I am presuming that you have prepared an InDesign document with the page size, margins and master pages.
-It would also make sense to prepare paragraph and character styles.
+It would also make sense to prepare paragraph and character styles for each element needed.

-## Templates
+### Templates

 Now is not the place to discuss the idea of templates, but I should mention that preparing an InDesign template with your styles is an excellent strategy for your workflow.

 ## Show the hidden characters

 It is important to let InDesign show you the characters that do not print.
-You can view these by going to the Type menu and then at the very bottom select ‘Show Hidden Characters.
+You can view these by going to the Type menu and then at the very bottom select `Show Hidden Characters`.

 [![Turn on the hidden characters](/images/2017/04/text2id/image4.png)](/images/2017/04/text2id/image4.png)

 You want to be able to see spaces and paragraph breaks, because you may need to replace those with the spacing rules in the paragraph styles.

-Having placed (and flowed) our Shakespeare text into InDesign can observe the unwanted spaces and begin to look for patterns that will help us make changes and even apply styles.
+Having placed (and flowed) our Shakespeare text into InDesign we can observe the unwanted spaces and begin to look for patterns that will help us make changes and even apply styles.

 ## Let’s get styling

-With the text tool select all of the text and with the paragraph styles showing select the `verseline` style created above.
+Any InDesign document will always have a [basic paragraph] style.
+It would be a good idea to set this paragraph style to your 'root' style.
+Set this to be a style that would suit the body text.
+With the text tool, select all of the text and with the paragraph styles showing select the `[basic paragraph]` style created above.
 Everything will begin to look better.
-Now with nothing selected make your adjustments to the style as you see fit.
+Now with nothing selected make your adjustments to the styles for each element (Act, Scene, stage directions etc.) as you see fit.

 Put your text cursor in one of the verse lines.
 Adjust the style to your liking.
 Same with the stage directions, ACT and Scene.

-You can see here that I have now created some styles for the headings and stage directions.
+You can see in the image here that I have now created some styles for the headings and stage directions.
 I have created a style for the lines of verse but have only applied to one line so far.
 I now want to apply this to all lines, so I will use GREP to help with this.
 The spaces that you see are not acceptable for the eBook; but I will use the pattern to help me match the text to the styles.

 [![We need to style each different type of content; paragraph and character styles](/images/2017/04/text2id/image6.png)](/images/2017/04/text2id/image6.png)